gabrielshanahan/structmess/Implementation.md

 4. Child failure handling:
    a.
 When a child operation run fails, the parent operation run receives a CooperationScopeRolledBackException or CooperationScopeRollbackFailedException
    b.
-The parent can handle this exception in its handleScopeFailure method
+The parent can handle this exception in its handleChildFailures method
    c.
 If the parent doesn't handle the exception, it will also roll back
    d.
 If the parent handles the exception, it can continue with its next step